What is a Currency Forward Contract?

 How does a Currency Forward Contract work?

 A Currency Forward Contract lets you lock in an exchange rate for up to 12 months.
-You might take this option if you have paid a deposit on a property abroad and are worried that the pound could weaken, leaving you out of pocket when you pay the balance.
+You might take this option if you have paid a deposit on a property abroad as your final cost could exceed your budget when currency is fluctuating.
 It allows you to reserve foreign currency when you feel the currency you have is strong, or vulnerable to weaken.

 With the contract signed, and your 10% deposit paid, no matter how the currency values fluctuate, you will always be able to trade at the agreed rate.
 You might use one if you are making a regular payment every month; for an overseas mortgage perhaps, or stage payments on a new-build.
 Without a Forward Contract, a monthly payment of €10,000 will vary by hundreds and even thousands of pounds each time you make it.